amascasadesus/ML-for-Paediatric-Covid-Diagnosis/README.md

 ## **Developing predictive models for COVID-19 diagnosis in paediatric patients: A case study about the potentials of Machine Learning in Public Health**
-#### By Anna Mas-Casadesús (amascasadesus [at] gmail.com)
+By Anna Mas-Casadesús (amascasadesus [at] gmail.com) / July 2020 / [AllWomen Data Science Bootcamp](https://www.allwomen.tech/academy/data-science-immersive-program/) Capstone Project
-#### July 2020
-#### [AllWomen](https://www.allwomen.tech/academy/data-science-immersive-program/) Data Science Bootcamp Capstone Project

 **Project Description**

 A recent study from the Hospital Sant Joan de Déu of Barcelona has found that children appear to have a similar prevalence of COVID-19 antibodies to adults.
 Research also seems to indicate that most of the affected children present mild or no symptoms.
-This makes diagnosis particularly difficult, the number of children affected by COVID-19 being still unknown.
+This makes `diagnosis particularly difficult, the number of children affected by COVID-19 being still unknown`.
 (1)

 Amongst many other institutions, Hospital Vall d’Hebron of Barcelona is conducting research on COVID-19 (2).
 The Hospital made available to the public a dataset with paediatric patients with similar symptoms, some of which were diagnosed with COVID-19 and some others not (3).